A California independent contractor has different legal rights and obligations than an employee.

 Employers who want to avoid the costs and liabilities associated with being an employer may be motivated either to improperly classify employees as independent contractors or to take elaborate steps in an attempt to restructure their employee relationships as independent contractor arrangements.

-As recognized by the court in Dynamex, “When a worker has not independently decided to engage in an independently established business but instead is simply designated an independent contractor by unilateral action of a hiring entity.
+As recognized by the court in the Dynamex case, “When a worker has not independently decided to engage in an independently established business but instead is simply designated an independent contractor by unilateral action of a hiring entity.

 Furthermore, as the court in Dynamex noted, the wage and hour laws adopted by California are meant not only to ensure workers maintain a basic subsistence standard of living but also to shield the public from bearing the full financial responsibility for workers stuck in unhealthy or unsafe conditions or earning substandard wages.

-IRS Form 1099 or W-2?
+Should Independent Contractors Complete IRS Form 1099 or W-2?

 Under federal law, any business entity hiring a worker needs to determine the nature of the business relationship, whether an employee or independent contractor, at the outset in order to comply with the federal tax code.

 The common law test requires examination of all evidence of the degree of control and independence in the relationship.

 If the entity receiving services provides training about required procedures and methods this indicates the business wants the work done in a certain way.
 Again, this kind of worker is more likely to be deemed an employee.

-- Financial Control.
-To what extent does the business have a right to direct or control financial aspects of the worker’s job?
+To what extent does the business have a right to direct or control the financial aspects of the worker’s job?

 - Does the worker have unreimbursed business expenses?
 If the worker pays his or her own expenses, that is more to be expected of an independent contractor than an employee.

 - Does the worker invest in his or her own tools or facilities used in performing the services?
-A significant investment by an individual into his or her own facilities, equipment, tools or supplies suggests the individual is in business for himself or herself rather than an employee.
+A significant investment by an individual into his or her own facilities, equipment, tools, or supplies suggests the individual is in business for himself or herself rather than an employee.

 - Does the worker make his or her services available to the public or relevant market generally?
 If so, that would suggest someone in business for themselves.